-According to information obtained through the State Auditor's Office's (SAO) Exit Interview, inadequate salary is the primary reason employees leave the agency.
+According to information obtained through the State Auditor's Office's (SAO) Exit Interview, retirement is the primary reason employees leave the agency followed by inadequate salary.
 Many leave to pursue higher compensation with other state agencies and in the private sector.

-The highest percentage of turnover occurs among employees in the Inspector and Program Specialist series, who make up the majority of the TDA workforce.
+The highest percentage of turnover occurs among employees in the Administrative Assistant, Program Specialist and Inspector series, who make up the majority of the TDA workforce.

-Because TDA is a mature agency (with over 64% of its employees over the age of 40 including 38% over the age of 50), retirements will have a big impact on the agency over the next five years.
-This could result in the loss of important institutional knowledge and expertise.
-It is important to minimize the loss of critical program knowledge and organizational experience with departing employees.
+Because TDA is a mature agency (with over 62.7% of its employees over the age of 40 including 37.3% over the age of 50), retirements may have a significant impact on the agency over the next five years.
+These could result in the loss of important institutional knowledge and expertise.
+TDA recognizes the importance of minimizing the loss of critical program knowledge and organizational experience with departing employees.

-Using the Employees' Retirement System's (ERS) retirement projections, it is estimated that 181 TDA employees will retire by the end of FY 2013.
-This would result in 30.52% percent of the agency's employees retiring by the end of Fiscal Year 2013.
-This is in addition to the 28 (4.72%) return-to-work retirees currently employed with TDA.
+Using the Employees Retirement System's (ERS) retirement projections, it is estimated that 188 TDA employees could retire by the end of FY 2015.
+If so, this would result in 28.3 percent of the agency's employees retiring by the end of Fiscal Year 2015.
+This is in addition to the 30 (4.5%) return-to-work retirees currently employed with TDA.